 The end of the year is a great time of reflection, introspection, and revival.
 It’s also a time where job seekers plan out their career goals for the new year and job search strategies.
-Enter the 2021 resume and 2021 job search matched against 2021 resume trends.
+Enter the 2023 job search and new resume trends for 2023.

 Submitting a resume today without a branding statement is a sure way to get your resume thrown into the “No” pile immediately.
 A branding statement on your resume is a tagline into who you are beyond just your job title.
 Think of it like the perfect title to your very own career novel.
 Just as books gain traction for a savvy book title, your branding statement must be clear on your resume and give that “Oh la la” feel for the reader.
 Instead of just listing yourself as a “Business Development Manager” (read: boring!), include a line beneath that hinges on your strongest areas of concentration such as “Transformational Leadership, Dynamic Operations, & Relationship Management.”
 As operations and relationship management formulate the branding of the resume, you can now rely on providing factual support of those items in the resume.
 Remember, don’t leave the reader in the dark.